SciML/SciMLWorkshop.jl/docs/src/index.md

 - Exercise 8 takes the user through training a neural stochastic differential equation, using GPU-accleration and adjoints through Flux.jl's neural network framework to build efficient training codes.
+- Exercise 9 is a deep dive into controls analysis on nonlinear models.
+The user starts by building an acausal model of a DC motor, which is augmented with a PI-controller that is tuned to control the actions of the motor.

 This exercise worksheet is meant to be a living document leading new users through a deep dive of the SciML feature set.
 If you further suggestions